1626 S. Tejon St. Colorado Springs, CO 80905 | (719) 465-6321

 Creating new theatre for the Pikes Peak region

-Babette wants you to fall in love…with Opera!
-Join internationally acclaimed Soprano Judeth Shay Comstock as she joins the high art of Opera to the low art of world-class clowns Jim Jackson and Birgitta De Pree with Mark Arnest on the Baby Grand: beautiful singing, hilarious characters and 17 deaths in 70 minutes … more or less.
-Join us for a healthy dose of the sublime and the ridiculous as we make hilarious comedy out of operatic tragedy.
+Join internationally acclaimed Soprano Judeth Shay Comstock as she joins the high art of Opera to the low art of world-class clowns Jim Jackson and Birgitta De Pree with Mark Arnest on the baby grand: beautiful singing, hilarious characters and 17 deaths in 70 minutes … more or less.

 ONLINE TICKETS